JeffGoodrich9791/ResNet_50_Layer/README.md

 ### Run

-The model is then run as a model() instance in Keras with AdamOptimizer and categorical crossentropy loss funtion.
+The model is then run as a model() instance in Keras with AdamOptimizer and categorical crossentropy softmax loss funtion.

 > model = ResNet50(input_shape = (64, 64, 3), classes = 6)